warexo/target-ducklake/README.md

 `target-ducklake` is a Singer target for ducklake.
 This target is in development and may not be stable.
 I built this with GCS in mind, but it should work with S3 and local storage, though this has not been tested extensively.

 Currently only supports append and merging data.
 If no key properties are provided, data is appended.
 If key properties are provided, data is automatically merged.

+## TODOs

-TODO: support merging when stream has multiple key properties (currently only supports one key property).
+- support merging when stream has multiple key properties (currently only supports one key property)
+- support deleting data from the target or setting _sdc_deleted_at field (example use-case: syncing from Postgres using log-based change data capture)

 ## Configuration